-Ms. Aylmer was recently seen in the title role of Rodelinda with Portland Opera, as Martha in the new opera John Brown with the Lyric Opera of Kansas City, as Hannah in Opera New Jersey’s The Merry Widow, and as Gretel in Hansel und Gretel for her Atlanta Opera debut, which she also covered for the Metropolitan Opera.
-Concert engagements included appearances with Lyric Fest!, the Sarasota Performing Arts series, Sing for Hope, SEFoS’ “The Great Escape”, and NYFOS’ “No Song is Safe from Us” concert.
-The 2009-2010 season saw Ms. Aylmer returning to the Metropolitan Opera to cover the roles of Berta in Il barbiere di Siviglia and Mme.
-Pdtochina’s Daughter in The Nose, singing An American Songbook concert with Lyric Fest concert series, and returning to the Alabama Symphony for Mozart’s Requiem.
-Engagements for the 2008-2009 season included the title role in Semele with Florentine Opera, Kathie in The Student Prince with Nashville Opera, Mařenka in The Bartered Bride with Opera Boston, and Susanna in Le nozze di Figaro at the Green Mountain Festival.
-In the 2006-2007 season Ms. Aylmer returned to both New York City Opera as Gretel in Hansel and Gretel and the Metropolitan Opera as Papagena in Die Zauberflöte, sang Rosasharn in The Grapes of Wrath at Utah Opera, and debuted with both the Phoenix Symphony as Gretel and with San Diego Symphony in Mozart’s Exultate, Jubilate, Villa-Lobos’ Bachianas Brasileiras, and Mahler’s Symphony No. 4.
+Ms. Aylmer was recently seen as Rodelinda with Portland Opera, Martha in John Brown with the Lyric Opera of Kansas City, Hannah in Opera New Jersey’s The Merry Widow and Gretel in Hansel und Gretel for her Atlanta Opera debut, a role which she also covered at the Metropolitan Opera.
+Concert engagements include appearances with Lyric Fest!, the Sarasota Performing Arts series, Sing for Hope, SEFoS’ “The Great Escape”, and NYFOS’ “No Song is Safe from Us” concert.
+The 2009-2010 season saw Ms. Aylmer’s return to the Metropolitan Opera to cover Berta in Il barbiere di Siviglia and Mme.
+Pdtochina’s Daughter in The Nose, an American Songbook concert with Lyric Fest concert series and a return to the Alabama Symphony for Mozart’s Requiem.
+The 2008-2009 season included her Semele with Florentine Opera, Kathie in The Student Prince with Nashville Opera, Mařenka in The Bartered Bride with Opera Boston and Susanna in Le nozze di Figaro at the Green Mountain Festival.
+In the 2006-2007 season, she returned to New York City Opera as Gretel in Hansel and Gretel and the Metropolitan Opera as Papagena in Die Zauberflöte, sang Rosasharn in The Grapes of Wrath at Utah Opera, and debuted with the Phoenix Symphony as Gretel and the San Diego Symphony in Mozart’s Exultate, Jubilate, Villa-Lobos’ Bachianas Brasileiras, and Mahler’s Symphony No. 4.

 Ms. Aylmer made her debut with the Metropolitan Opera in the 2005-2006 season as Bella in the world premiere of Tobias Picker’s An American Tragedy.
-Other highlights in the opera arena include leading roles in Handel’s Orlando, Don Pasquale, Die Zauberflöte, Le nozze di Figaro, Der Rosenkavalier, Handel’s Flavio, Street Scene, Falstaff, and The Turn of the Screw with such companies as New York City Opera, Minnesota Opera, Orlando Opera, Utah Opera, the Aspen Festival, Opera Theater of St. Louis, Kentucky Opera, and Berkshire Opera.
-With Austin Lyric Opera she has performed both Gilda in Rigoletto and Stella in A Streetcar Named Desire.
-As a member of the Houston Grand Opera studio she created the role of Amy in the world premiere of Mark Adamo’s Little Women.
+Other highlights in the opera arena include leading roles in Handel’s Orlando, Don Pasquale, Die Zauberflöte, Le nozze di Figaro, Der Rosenkavalier, Handel’s Flavio, Street Scene, Falstaff, The Turn of the Screw, Rigoletto and A Streetcar Named Desire with such companies as New York City Opera, Minnesota Opera, Orlando Opera, Utah Opera, the Aspen Festival, Opera Theater of St. Louis, Kentucky Opera, Berkshire Opera and Austin Lyric Opera.
+As a member of the Houston Grand Opera studio, she created the role of Amy in the world premiere of Mark Adamo’s Little Women.